 Secure Email Gateway attempts to solve for the biggest security issue facing organizations: phishing attacks.
 The vast majority of threats to an organization’s security come in the form of phishing attacks and the short-comings of built-in security solutions necessitates an additional security scanning technology to prevent attacks from reaching the inbox.

-Although Secure Email Gateways were the preeminent email security technology for on-prem email, in a cloud environment they are often not a complete solution.
+Although Secure Email Gateways were the preeminent email security technology for on-premises email, in a cloud environment they are often not a complete solution.
 “A traditional security appliance vendor says you can use their firewall or web gateway on cloud infrastructure.
 These products are virtual appliances of the original hardware spec and are not architected to be delivered from or in the cloud and are often minimally featured.”
 (Verizon 5 Considerations for Evaluating a Modern Enterprise Security Platform, 2019)

 Avanan catches the advanced attacks that evade default and advanced security tools.
 Its invisible, multi-layer security enables full-suite protection for cloud collaboration solutions such as Office 365™, G-Suite™, and Slack™.
 The platform deploys in one click via API to prevent Business Email Compromise and block phishing, malware, data leakage, account takeover, and shadow IT across the enterprise.
 Avanan replaces the need for multiple tools to secure the entire cloud collaboration suite, with a patented solution that goes far beyond any other Cloud Email Security Supplement.